Day 1 – Ubud Outskirts

 Ubud owns some of the most beautiful waterfalls in Bali.
 The following two waterfalls are 40 minutes outside of Ubud, easy to visit, and lesser-known than the other waterfalls in the area.

-The waterfall Kanto Lampo is a beautiful big wall of water which is popular to climb up.
+The waterfall Kanto Lampo is a beautiful big wall of water that is popular to climb up.
 Locals like to hang around at the weekend.
 In front of the waterfall is a small pool area.
-Jump in the water, enjoy a relaxing swim and shower.
+Jump in the water, enjoy a relaxing swim, and shower.
 It is a simple 3-minute walk down from the parking.